Looking for Music for Your Classroom? I Will Introduce You to 60 School Appropriate Songs

 1. Cursing

 Most students have heard curse words, but you do not want your music to turn into a laughing game in class.
 Young students are usually not mature enough to handle listening to curse words and most likely will feel like they have a free pass to sing the curse words.
-I recommend straying away from any cursing language in your songs’ lyrics in the classroom.
+I recommend staying away from any cursing language in your songs’ lyrics in the classroom.

 2. Sexual Content